siapatodia8/hdsi_replication_proj_2025/ENHANCEMENTS.md

     - Combines both outputs into a single formatted final answer.
     - To prevent concurrent write conflicts, each node now returns only the fields it modifies.
     - This eliminates InvalidUpdateError caused by multiple nodes writing to the same key

+### **Impact**

+Each question now produces both:
+- The workflow now runs the explain and execute steps simultaneously, reducing latency.
+- By returning only modified fields, the system avoids concurrent write conflicts, improving reliability and scalability.